School meal programs in the United States: Competitive foods

 The USDA report in 2008 identified the emergence of "competitive foods" as an obstacle to the NSLP's nutritional goals.
 Competitive foods—which may include items purchased off campus, à la carte items purchased on campus, products from vending machines, food purchased for school fundraising, food available at school parties, and treats given to students by teachers—are not included in the NSLP reimbursement plan and so are not required to meet USDA standards.
 Generally speaking, competitive foods are lower in key nutrients and higher in fat than NSLP-reimbursable meals.
 The availability of such foods in schools often undermines the nutritional goals of the NSLP.

 The study recommended that nutritional standards be applied to all food served or sold in schools.
 In addition, it noted that the Government Accountability Office (GAO) recommended in 2005 that the USDA's authority to regulate "foods of minimal nutritional value" be extended to a wider class of foods.

 Obesity

-Research has shown that 36 percent of participants in reduced-price lunch programs are food-insecure and 19 percent are obese.

 Studies comparing NSLP participants and nonparticipants have been inconclusive on whether weight gain rates differ between the two groups.
 The 2008 Economic Research Service study found "similar calorie intakes for participants and nonparticipants but higher fat and sodium intakes for participants".
 The most obvious challenge to efforts to address such problems is that even if more nutritious foods are provided, there is no guarantee that students will eat them.
 Additionally, the NSLP does not take into account the physiological differences among participants: Some children are smaller than others, some are more athletic, and some have metabolisms that require more calories than the NSLP allows.

 Three ideas have been proposed to address obesity in schools: